stackotter/delta-client/Readme.md

   - [x] Input system
   - [ ] Collision system

+## Contributing

+First, please check out the [contributing guidelines](Contributing.md).
+Then you can checkout the [issues](https://github.com/stackotter/delta-client/issues) for a place to get started.

 ## Servers

 We now have an official test server made by @ninjadev64!
 The address is `play.stackotter.dev`.
 To run it cheaply, the server goes to sleep.
 To join it click play and you'll get a message telling you that it's starting up.
 Wait around 10 seconds and then click play again and you should be good to go.
 Alternatively, you can run your own server on your computer (see below).